paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-001-general-provisions.md

 The Commodity Exchange Act, referred to in par.
 (53B)(B), is act Sept.
 21, 1922, ch.
 369, 42 Stat.
 998, which is classified generally to chapter 1 (§ 1 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see [section 1 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1&num=0&edition=prelim) and Tables.

+#### Codification
+Pub.
+L. 116–52, effective Aug.
+23, 2019, and Pub.
+L. 116–92, effective Dec.
+20, 2019, made similar amendments, striking out subpar.
+(B) of par.
+(10A) and enacting almost identical subpars.
+(B).
+The text of par.
+(10A)(B) is based on the text enacted by Pub.
+L. 116–52.

 #### Amendments
+2020—Par.
+(10A)(B)(ii)(V).
+Pub.
+L. 116–136, § 1113(b)(2)(A)(i), struck out subcl.
+(V) which read as follows: “Payments made under Federal law relating to the national emergency declared by the President under the National Emergencies Act ([50 U.S.C.
+1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1601&num=0&edition=prelim) et seq.) with respect to the coronavirus disease 2019 (COVID–19).”

+Pub.
+L. 116–136, § 1113(b)(1)(A), added subcl.
+(V).

+Par.
+(51D)(B)(iii).
+Pub.
+L. 116–136, § 1113(a)(4)(A), amended cl. (iii) generally.
+Prior to amendment, cl. (iii) read as follows: “any corporation that—

+“(I) is subject to the reporting requirements under section 13 or 15(d) of the Securities Exchange Act of 1934 ([15 U.S.C.
+78m](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section78m&num=0&edition=prelim), 78o(d)); and

+“(II) is an affiliate of a debtor.”

 2019—Par.
 (10A)(B).
 Pub.
+L. 116–92 added subpar.
+(B) almost identical to that added by Pub.
+L. 116–52 and struck out former subpar.
+(B).
+See Codification note above.

+Pub.
 L. 116–52 added subpar.
 (B) and struck out former subpar.
 (B) which read as follows: “includes any amount paid by any entity other than the debtor (or in a joint case the debtor and the debtor’s spouse), on a regular basis for the household expenses of the debtor or the debtor’s dependents (and in a joint case the debtor’s spouse if not otherwise a dependent), but excludes benefits received under the Social Security Act, payments to victims of war crimes or crimes against humanity on account of their status as victims of such crimes, and payments to victims of international terrorism (as defined in [section 2331 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2331&num=0&edition=prelim)) or domestic terrorism (as defined in [section 2331 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2331&num=0&edition=prelim)) on account of their status as victims of such terrorism.”
+See Codification note above.

 Par.
 (18).
 Pub.
 L. 116–51 substituted “$10,000,000” for “$3,237,000” in two places.